genesiscloud/genesis-cloud-inference-articles/art01.md

 * gets labels and probabilities for top 5 results
 * prints top 5 classes and probabilities

-The program prints a special formatted line started with "#" that will be later used for automated extraction of performance metrics.
+The program prints a special formatted line starting with "#" that will be later used for automated extraction of performance metrics.

 To run this program for ResNet50, use the command: